SW-Retail/rest-api/README.md

 # A simple  SW-Retail REST api PHP client

-This file provides a simple client for SW-Retail.
+This file provides a simple client for the SW-Retail REST-API.
 For more information, visit https:/www.swretail.nl

 There is only one dependency for this to run, and that is you need to have PHP cURL.